dpploy/cortix/README.md

 ```
 NB: this will not install the GraphViz executables but only the python wrapper.
 Install the GraphViz library on your system by yourself.
 ## Installing via Conda
+In a `Anaconda` environment (MacOS terminal conda, or Windows Anaconda powershell) do:
 ```
 pip install cortix
 conda install graphviz